Overview of Office for Mac (for admins and IT Pros)

 Office 2019 for Mac features

-For information about the new features in Office 2019 for Mac, see the following articles:
+For information about the new features in Office 2019 for Mac, refer to the following articles:

 - What's new in Excel 2019 for Mac